11. brush & floss your teeth 2x per day

 Accumulated body fat is hardwired into our survival system.
 Loosing too much too quickly causes the body to want to put it back on just as fast.
 I personally recommend 0-500g of body fat loss per week.
 Most people will lose a bit of fluid & muscle with this (especially with the switch to fat as fuel) which may appear on the scales as 1-2kg per week initially.
 Usually this only lasts for the first 1-4 weeks after which slow consistent changes are best.
 Sometimes a good week is just about maintaining weight and for hormonal shifts fluid responses will increase weight which should be expected and understood to not put you into a depression spiral relieved by comfort food.

-So far i have not seen a client maintain less than 1000 Calories per day in a healthy way for longer than 2 weeks.
-Remember if you drop calories too low you will loose muscle not fat and make it even harder to loose body fat.
+I have had numerous clients do very well with intermittent fasting although most people struggle with less than 1000 Calories per day in a healthy way for longer than 2 weeks.
+Remember if you drop calories too low for too long without reducing stress to a minimum you will loose muscle and make it even harder to loose body fat.
 Rushing will turn you into a fat storing machine as your genetic goal is to live longer not leaner.
 Remember the survivors are good fat storers & minimal fat spenders don’t freak your body out , slow consistent change is best.
 It is best to vary your approach don’t go for the full 1 kg loss every week just aim to have a constant reduction in the range of 1-2kg per month.
 Females also need to respect the 1-2kg fluid weight fluctuations that occur with a healthy menstruation cycle so it is important to understand which day you are in your cycle to make accurate measurements.
 If you don’t have a regular cycle or don’t understand your cycle then this takes priority over losing weight so study & focus on living a healthy lifestyle first.

-Mild hunger is a sign that you are creating an opportunity to use your own body fat as a snack but extended drowsiness or irritability during the day is a sign that you have gone into survival mode, in which case you may have consumed too few calories or not dispersed calories & nutrition throughout the whole day effectively.
+Mild hunger is a sign that you are creating an opportunity to use your own body fat as a snack but extended drowsiness or irritability during the day is a sign that you are either reducing the metabolism or increasing stress hormones, in which case you may have consumed too few calories or not dispersed calories & nutrition throughout the whole day effectively.
 If you are not feeling good then your program is not working properly.
 The initial transition to using fat as fuel can leave you feeling flat at first but there is a difference between feeling flat and doing yourself damage.
 This is only temporary and usually takes only 2-3 weeks to transition.

 Eating 0-3 meals per day gives your digestive system a rest between meals.
-If you have too big a gap between meals you will turn into a fat storing machine & your body will bring blood sugar up by breaking down lean mass.
-This does not happen once your system has converted to using fat as its main source of fuel because your body dips into bodyfat as fuel more readily although too large a gap followed by increased carb consumption can revert the system.
-When glycolisis- carbohydrate metabolism is the most facilitated system you are dependant on blood sugar for fuel when it drops you just catabolise your own protein structures to convert to sugar gluconeogenis.
+For some going too long between meals will not work till a base level of health is achieved so stick to 3 meals will is a great starting point.
+Once your system has converted to using fat as its main source of fuel your body dips into bodyfat as fuel more readily although too large a gap followed by excess carb consumption can revert the system.
+When glycolisis- carbohydrate metabolism is the most facilitated system you are dependant on blood sugar for fuel when it drops you just catabolise your own protein structures to convert to sugar (gluconeogenis).